Day Trip by Bus & Bike for Eastern PEI

 Plan for an early or mid-day departure using Transit PEI from downtown Charlottetown.
 Meet your bus in front of the box office entrance of the Confederation Centre of the Arts on Queen Street.
 Enjoy a scenic ride to St. Peter's using the EASTERN PEI, Charlottetown to Souris route.

-The bus will drop you off at St. Peter's Landing.
+The bus will drop you off at St. Peter's Landing at either 8:50 AM or 12:50 pm depending on your departure time.
 Walk a short distance to Confederation Trail Bike Rentals, which opens at 9:00 am.
 Be sure to make a reservation in advance for your bike rental.
 Here, you will be outfitted with a fitted bike helmet, souvenir trail map and a bike lock.

 From St. Peter's, here are several routes to consider: